zaiin4050/demo_glean/README.md

 Pre-converted SoyNet weight can be downloaded at [HERE](https://github.com/zaiin4050/demo_glean/releases/download/v0.1/glean.weights)

-#### Prepare SoyNet weight
-* If you have your own custom pytorch weight file, you can convert pytorch weight file to SoyNet weight file with weight_extractor.py.
+- If you have your own custom pytorch weight file, you can convert pytorch weight file to SoyNet weight file with weight_extractor.py.
 ```
 $ cd demo_glean/weight_extractor
 $ python weight_extrator.py